fanzhuyifan/kde-git/README.md

 - `SKIP_PATCH`: skip patching the PKGBUILD
 - `SKIP_PREPARE`: skip preparing the package sources
 - `SKIP_BUILD`: skip building and installing the package

+# Troubleshooting

+If a package fails to build, you can manually edit the `PKGBUILD` to try to fix the issue.
+To share your solution, you can add a `<package-name>.patch` file to the `src/patches` directory.
+The patch will be applied after all the standard patches have been applied.
+Pull requests are welcome!